 Logitech manages to cram great speed and functionality into this compact wireless mouse, making it a comfortable fit for your hand.

-You can pair thewith your Windows, MacOS, or Linux PC in several ways — via the provided USB cable, Bluetooth, or by using the included Logitech Unifying Receiver (2.4GHz wireless).
-It supports the Logitech Easy Switch platform too, meaning you can pair up to three compatible computers and switch between them with a simple button press.
+You can pair the Logitech MX Anywhere 2S with your Windows, MacOS, or Linux PC in several ways — via the provided USB cable, Bluetooth, or by using the included Logitech Unifying Receiver (2.4GHz wireless).
+It supports the Logitech Easy Switch platform, too, meaning you can pair up to three compatible computers and switch between them with a simple button press.

 The MX Vertical's design is a level above any of its competitors with a look that resembles a sculpted piece of cloud, perfectly molded to fit your hand.
 This design relieves physiological stress, potentially minimizing fatigue and the risk of developing carpal tunnel syndrome.

 The Logitech MX Vertical is one of the most comfortable and intuitive mice we’ve ever used despite its unique, on-the-side design.
 It considers wrist position, so it’s designed in a way that feels more natural.
 This means you’ll be less likely to have carpal tunnel complications down the line.